The official site for the Town of Patterson

 • Accessory Apartments (Rental Apartments)

-• Ongoing Building Dept. Business
+• Building Dept. Bulletin Board

 • Contact Information

-Nick Lamberti, Director of Code Enforcement
+Robert McCarthy, Director of Code Enforcement

 Lewis Taney, Code Compliance Officer